 Bathymetry or the science of underwater topography involves the study of depth of oceans.
 A long time ago, sailors measured ocean depth, by using heavy rope or cable marked off in fathoms - a nautical measure of depth.
 The depth would be noted by how much of the line was put out until the weight hit the bottom of the ocean or the seafloor.
 You may have figured this method has its faults.
 It can measure the depth of only at a single point; is inefficient and subject to errors due to the ship and current movements of the line.

 As technology developed so did the methods used by oceanographers.

 Yell and you shall know

 If you have stood on the edge of a cliff, canyon or mountain and yelled into the valley, you may have noticed your voice echoes back to you.
 Scientists have studied this phenomenon and figured that echo happens because sound travels as waves.
-Sound is produced by vibration of particles present in the medium or material though which it travels.
+Sound is produced by the vibration of particles present in the medium or material through which it travels.
 We hear sounds when the vibrations reflect back into our ear.

 Armed with the knowledge of sound, its speed through water and reflection from solid surfaces, bathymetrists today use sonar (Sonar – SOund NAvigation and Ranging) to send sound signals from a boat or sea to the bottom of the oceans.
 They measure the time it takes for the sound to return back to the boat.
 Sophisticated satellite GPS -Global Positioning Systems, help to pinpoint the exact geographical location of the sound signals of the measured ocean depths.